bodo-ai/Bodo/docs/source/user_guide.rst

 Print
 -----

-Bodo assigns `REP` to distributable arguments of ``print`` functions (to make sure values are identical on all processors) and prints values only once instead of one print per process.
-The intention is to avoid unexpected behavior, especially when running on large number of processors.
+Bodo avoids repeated prints of replicated data by printing them only once (on rank 0) instead of one print per process.
+However, chunks of distributed data are printed on all processes as expected.
-Programmers can use `bodo.parallel_print` for printing distributed chunks of data or parallel prints of other values.
+Programmers can use `bodo.parallel_print` for printing replicated data on all processes if desired.

 Parallel APIs